JustinHoyle/Final-Project-CMSC-512/README.md

 venv\Scripts\activate  # Windows
 pip install -r requirements.txt

-- This will download the english language model for the spacy NLP
-python -m spacy download en_core_web_trf

 ## Datasets
-There are currently two datasets, SentimentTwitterDatase.csv, and cleaned_tweets.csv.
-- pii_detected_tweets.csv will be the set used for any training purposes.
-Contains the fields ['id', 'user', 'text', 'pii'].
-- SentimentTwitterDatase.csv is the original set, but will be unused once processed.
-- Download Sentiment dataset here: https://www.kaggle.com/datasets/kazanova/sentiment140
+This project primarily uses a modified version of the Sentiment140 Twitter Dataset, which contains 1.6 million tweets with basic metadata.
+- SentimentTwitterDataset.csv
+    The original dataset, containing raw tweets.
+This file is cleaned and processed using clean_csv.py and then passed through the PII extraction pipeline.
+- pii_detected_tweets.csv
+    The core dataset used for feature engineering and model training.
+It includes the fields:
+    ['ids', 'user', 'text', 'pii']
+    where pii contains extracted named entities (e.g., PER: John, ORG: Microsoft) from the Hugging Face NER model (Jean-Baptiste/roberta-large-ner-english).

 ## What are stopwords?
 Stopwords are common words (like "the," "is," "in," "and") that don't carry much meaningful information in text analysis.
 It'll help speed up any training step from this point forward.